yuvalelarat/Zombie-Game/README.md

 This type is a "normal" zombie, nothing special.

-shoot 1 bullet and he's dead.
+Shoot 1 bullet and he's dead.

 Each kill gives +1 more score.